RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 444e:  0f43           clr	r15
 ```

 We can see it is placing `0xf8` into `r14` and `0x2400` into `r15`.
 Then it is calling `enc` function and, *<purple>that's strange</purple>*, `0x2400`.
-As you can see, that second call has no lable.
-That's indeed strange because if you take a closer look at all the programs code, you will notice there are no instructions starting at address `0x2400` (the memory is full of zeros).
+As you can see, that second call has no label.
+That's indeed strange because if you take a closer look at the code, you will notice there are no instructions starting at address `0x2400` (the memory is full of zeros).

 <p align="center">
 <img src="/images/microcorruption-reykjavik0.png">
 <img src="/images/microcorruption-reykjavik1.png">
 </p>

-This can only mean that *at some point during the programs execution* before the actual call, at address `0x444a`, somehow instructions will be placed at `0x2400` in order for the call to make sense.
+This can only mean that *at some point during the program's execution* before the actual call, at address `0x444a`, somehow instructions will be placed at `0x2400` in order for the call to make sense.
 Before inspecting `enc` function, let's place a breakpoint at the beginning of `main` and see what happens.

 <p align="center">
 <img src="/images/microcorruption-reykjavik2.png">